 Our survey revealed significant differences in digital maturity by industry.
 We found that technology, manufacturing, telco and financial services companies had progressed furthest on their digital transformation journeys.
-Digital Maturity Index scores were distinctly lower in consumer goods, logistics and health care, which finished last among the 12 industries.
-These legacy incumbents are trying to make progress toward digital transformation, but their efforts are hampered by regulations, security concerns and complex internal processes.
+Digital Maturity Index scores were distinctly lower in other industries such as consumer goods, logistics and health care.
+Life sciences was in the top half but still closer to the middle than to the leading sectors.

+In other research, the life sciences industry tends to rank lower in digital progress.
+These new findings could be the result of a different population of companies sampled.
+Legacy incumbents are trying to make progress toward digital transformation, but their efforts are often hampered by regulations, security concerns and complex internal processes.